MarioGalaxy99/La-Academia-Ubuntu/README.md

 base a la colaboración y el apoyo de la comunidad, y de la inteligencia colectiva de voluntarios que gusten sumarse a este proyecto.

-Instrucciones de Instalación
+# Instrucciones de Instalación

-Requisitos previos: necesitas tener el Lenguaje de Programación Latino instalado en tu sistema operativo.
+°¬ Requisitos previos: necesitas tener el Lenguaje de Programación Latino instalado en tu sistema operativo.
 Para instalar Latino, entra al siguiente enlace: https://www.lenguajelatino.org/p/descarga.html

-Una vez instalado Latino en tu Sistema Operativo, solo debes de ejecutar en la consola de comandos la orden latino LAU.lat para ejecutar el programa.
+°¬ Una vez instalado Latino en tu Sistema Operativo, solo debes de ejecutar en la consola de comandos la orden latino LAU.lat para ejecutar el programa.

-Instrucciones de uso
+# Instrucciones de uso

-Latino pretende ser una especie de 'enciclopedia digital', en la cual el usuario puede modificar su contenido para adaptarlo a sus necesidades.
+La Academia Ubuntu pretende ser una especie de 'enciclopedia-biblioteca digital', en la cual el usuario puede modificar su contenido para adaptarlo a sus necesidades, o simplemente descargar el software y estudiar, para aprender y/o mejorar sus habilidades en el estudio que le interesa.

-Licencia de La Academia Ubuntu
+# Licencia de La Academia Ubuntu

-La Academia Ubuntu está bajo licencia MIT.
-Para ver la licencia, accede al siguiente enlace:
+La Academia Ubuntu está bajo licencia MIT:

+MIT License

+Copyright (c) 2024 La Academia Ubuntu

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Contribuciones
+# Contribuciones

-Para contribuir a este proyecto, puedes simplemente compartir el Software de La Academia Ubuntu.
+Para contribuir a este proyecto, por el momento puedes simplemente compartir el Software de La Academia Ubuntu, o si quieres contribuir aportando tus conocimientos, puedes hacerlo modificando el software y enviar tu contribución
-También puedes  hacer donaciones para que el creador pueda seguir desarrollando este proyecto: